The high-dimension limit of characters of compact reductive Lie groups and restrictions on the production of quantum randomness: Conclusions

 \section{Conclusions}

-In this work, we analyzed the behavior of normalized characters in infinity.
+In this work, we analyzed the behavior of normalized characters as the dimension of the representation approaches the infinity.
 We derived a criterion for the vanishing of this limit.
-The strictly algebraic proof reveals the connection between the structure of the centra lizer of the singular element and the asymptotic of the normalized trace.
+The strictly algebraic proof reveals the connection between the structure of the centralizer of the singular element and the asymptotics of the normalized trace.
 Thanks to this method we were able to precisely delineate the area of validity of the theorem for the compact, reductive groups.

-Those results turn out to have important implications in the theory of $t$-designs.
+Our results turn out to have far-reaching implications far beyond the representation theory.
+Due to their generality, they let us exclude the factor of the kind of the underlying symmetry group of the quantum system in the process of the generation of the pseudorandomness.
+This gave us a green light to establish generally holding bound that is totally independent of the inner algebraic structure and depends solely on the number of generators we used for construction of our $t$-design.
+Looking forward, this universal bound provides a strict foundation for exploring the broader dynamics of quantum complexity, such as the extremal jumps in circuit complexity generated by random Hamiltonians \cite{Kotowski2025}.